A Brief History

 Rhetoric from the “gun grabbers” and the “gun nuts” (names the 2 opposing sides call each other) came hot and heavy, with the issue clouded by contradictory statements by President Trump.
 Further muddying the guns and violence issues were fake news by conspiracy theorists that surviving students from the Parkland shooting were really actors working for the gun grabbers (they were legitimate student survivors speaking their minds).
 Suddenly, demands that the age limit for buying rifles and shotguns be raised from the current Federal minimum of 18 years old to 21 years old (the same age limit as for buying handguns).
 Demands that “bump stocks” be outlawed were just as strident, even though the “bump stock” issue had nothing to do with the Parkland shooting, and to our knowledge had only been used in the Las Vegas shooting of October 1, 2017 and no other incidents.
 Other hot button topics of debate include the banning of AR-15 style rifles and carbines and limiting magazine capacity of all firearms.
 The remaining controversial topic is the implementation of “universal background checks.”
 Finally, discussion of how to identify mentally ill people and how to go about making them unable to buy or possess firearms is baffling both sides of the debate.

 Number one, the real problems need to be identified, so that we do not waste all of our time and effort debating red herring issues that really do not matter and cannot prevent the type of school and mass shootings that are stirring the debate.
-Please feel free to express your opinions or ask your questions, regardless of which side of the debate you are on.
 Here is a list of issues with a brief discussion of each:

 1. Do we have a “gun violence epidemic?”